naviarh/to/README.md

 forked from **[spf13/cast](https://github.com/spf13/cast)**

-"To"
+To
-====
+==

-Easy and safe "To"ing from one type to another in Go
+Easy and safe casting from one type to another in Go

-## What is "To"?
+## What is this?

-"To" is a library to convert between different go types in a consistent and easy way.
+"**To**" is a library to convert between different go types in a consistent and easy way.

-"To" provides simple functions to easily convert a number to a string, an interface into a bool, etc. "To" does this intelligently when an obvious conversion is possible.
+"**To**" provides simple functions to easily convert a number to a string, an interface into a bool, etc. "**To**" does this intelligently when an obvious conversion is possible.
 It doesn’t make any attempts to guess what you meant, for example you can only convert a string to an int when it is a string representation of an int such as “8”.

-## Why use "To"?
+## Why use this?

-When working with dynamic data in Go you often need to "To" or convert the data from one type into another.
-"To" goes beyond just using type assertion (though it uses that when possible) to provide a very straightforward and convenient library.
+When working with dynamic data in Go you often need to "To" or convert the data from one type into another. "**To**" goes beyond just using type assertion (though it uses that when possible) to provide a very straightforward and convenient library.